populationgenomics/talos/comparison/README.md

 ## Identifying Correct Participant(s)

-When parsing input data from both sources (Seqr, AIP JSON) there are two key elements:
+When parsing input data from both sources (Seqr, Talos JSON) there are two key elements:

 1. definition of the variant(s) identified
 2. sample(s) for whom each variant is thought to be causative